Design and Evaluate Recomposited OR-AND-XOR-PUF: Resilience Against Modeling Attacks

-\mypara{Analyzing Results} The results of LR attack on $l$-XOR-APUFs and ($x,y,z$)-OAX-APUFs are summarized in Table~\ref{tab1}.
-It can be seen that the prediction accuracy of LR attack on the $l$-XOR-APUF is above 99\% for $l=5,6,7$.
-Larger the $l$, longer time the attack requires to take for model training.
-As a comparison, the attacking accuracy on ($x,y,z$)-OAX-APUF is much lower under the same attack setting.
-For instance, when $l=x+y+z=7$, the attacking accuracy decreases to be as low as 64.2\% on the ($2,2,3$)-OAX-APUF, while it is up to 99.8\% on the $7$-OAX-APUF.
-In other words, OAX-APUF reduces the attacking accuracy by 35\%.
-Overall, we can conclude that the modeling resilience of ($x,y,z$)-OAX-APUF against LR attack is higher than that of $l$-XOR-APUF against LR attack.
-Notably, different $x,y,z$ settings exhibit differing degree of modeling resilience.
-Empirically, we observe that when $x,y,z$ are uniformly set, the modeling resilience appears to be optimal.
+The results of the LR attack on $l$-XOR-APUFs and ($x,y,z$)-OAX-APUFs are summarized in Table~\ref{tab1}.
+The best prediction accuracy of LR attack on the $l$-XOR-APUF is above 97\% for $l=6,7$.
+When $l = 5$, the best prediction accuracy also reaches 93.5\%.
+The larger $l$ is, the longer the time the attack requires for model training.
+For OAX-APUF, when $x+y+z=5$, the best prediction accuracy of the LR attack is similar to that of $5$-XOR-APUF and even exceeds that of $5$-XOR-APUF when $x = 1, y = 2,z = 2$.
+When $x = 2, y = 2,z = 2$, the accuracy of LR modeling reaches 99\%, which is higher than that of $6$-XOR-APUF.
+In other cases where $x+y+z=6$, the best prediction accuracy of LR is close to 90\%.
+When $x+y+z=7$, the accuracy of the LR attack on OAX-APUFs is lower than that of XOR-APUF, and the OAX-APUF seems more difficult to break.
+Generally, OAX-APUF exhibits improved modeling resilience, especially for slightly large-scale cases (e.g., $x+y+z$ is 7).
+The time to attack the OAX-APUF is also substantially prolonged.